Manchester United news: Pogba makes "big announcement" on Instagram | Goal.com

 Pogba's new app allows users to customize their photos.

-Pogba was criticised for his post on Tuesday, most notably by Gary Neville who responded
+Pogba was criticised for his post, which featured a photo of him smiling, on Tuesday, most notably by Gary Neville who responded, "You do one as well."

+The Frenchman had a long-standing rift with Mourinho, who removed him as vice-captain after Pogba hit out at the Portuguese's tactics.

+New interim boss, Ole Gunnar Solskjaer, has a better relationship with Pogba, having coached him in United's youth set up before he moved to Serie A giants Juventus.